Surviving Without Social Media Advertising – Is it possible?

-The question on most people’s minds is can businesses survive without social media?
-With the advent of Web 3.0 round the corner and platforms like TikTok being the difference between a record breaking launch and a record breaking failure it’s hard to know the answer to this pressing question.
+The question on most people’s minds is can businesses survive without social media advertising?
+With the advent of Web 3.0 around the corner and platforms like TikTok being the difference between a record-breaking launch and a record-breaking failure, it’s hard to know the answer to this pressing question.
 Let’s take a look at a few companies which have ditched social media in the past year and their reasons for doing so.

 Over a year ago Patagonia joined the ‘Stop Hate for Profit’ campaign and released a statement that it was boycotting Facebook ads, turning to a more thoughtful approach to ad buying.
 Other global brands like Adidas, Verizon and Coca-cola made similar moves although not all moved completely off of Facebook.
 For example, The North Face paused its campaigns in the US but continued to run them in other markets such as Canada, Germany and New Zealand.
 Whilst each of these advertisers are united in the rationale behind their stance against Facebook, their clarity varies.

-Last month, Lush announced that it would be signing out from all of their social media channels including; Facebook, Instagram, LinkedIn, Snapchat, Whatsapp and TikTok until the platforms can provide a safer environment for its users.
-The brand assured its followers that it wouldn’t be completely anti-social and that they could keep up with the brand via their Youtube channel and Twitter.
+Last month, Lush announced that it would be signing out from all of its social media channels including; Facebook, Instagram, LinkedIn, Snapchat, WhatsApp and TikTok until the platforms can provide a safer environment for its users.
+The brand assured its followers that it wouldn’t be completely anti-social and that they could keep up with the brand via its Youtube channel and Twitter.
 Therefore, they aren’t completely offline.